Symphony No. 9 (Mahler): III. Rondo-Burleske: Allegro assai. Sehr trotzig

 The following five-note motif introduced by strings in unison recalls the second movement of his Fifth Symphony.

 The addition of Burleske (a parody with imitations) to the title of the movement refers to the mixture of dissonance with Baroque counterpoint.
 Although the term "Burlesque" means "humorous", the actual "humor" of the movement is relatively small compared to the overall field of manic violence, considering only two small neo-classical sections that appear more like a flashback than playfulness.
-The autograph score is marked "to my brothers in Apollo".

 IV.
 Adagio.
 Sehr langsam und noch zurückhaltend

-The final movement, marked zurückhaltend ("very slowly and held back"; literally, "reservedly"), opens with only strings.
+The final movement, whose tempo marking Sehr langsam und noch zurückhaltend means literally "very slowly and holding back yet more" (implying an especially hesitant manner of performance even beyond what "very slowly" would suggest), opens with only strings.
 Commentators have noted the similarity of the opening theme in particular to the hymn tune "Eventide" (familiarly sung as "Abide with Me").

 But most importantly it incorporates a direct quote from the Rondo-Burleske's middle section.
 Here it becomes an elegy.
 After several impassioned climaxes, the movement becomes increasingly fragmented and the coda ends quietly.
 On the closing pages, Mahler quotes the first violins from his own Kindertotenlieder: The day is fine on yonder heights.

 The last note is marked ersterbend ("dying away").
 The last two pages last for six minutes, an unprecedented amount of time for so few notes.
 Leonard Bernstein speculated at the end of his fifth Norton lecture that the entire movement is symbolically prophesying three kinds of death: Mahler's own impending death, the death of tonality, and the death of "Faustian" culture in all the arts.